ntwoods1/ProteomicFigureGenerator/example_data/README.md

 ## Using Example Data

-1. Download the example dataset
-2. Upload it to the application
+1. Place your Excel files in this directory
-3. Follow the tutorial in the main README to analyze the data
+2. Follow the tutorial in the main README to analyze the data

 This will help you understand how the application processes and visualizes proteomics data.